hamzehaq7/hamzehaq7.github.io/README.md

 ## <span style="color:#008793; text-align: center; display: block;">Welcome to My Page, Enjoy!</span>

 <p style="text-align: justify;">

 Hamzeh Abu Qamar is an Electrical Engineering graduate currently pursuing a Master's in Technology Innovation and Entrepreneurship at KAUST.
-His dedication to innovation and sustainability has earned him prestigious opportunities, including the IEEE Undergraduate Research Scholarship, the Mohamed Bin Zayed Scholarship at NYU Abu Dhabi, and participation in COP28 and Masdar’s Youth 4 Sustainability program.

-Now, as an aspiring entrepreneur, Hamzeh is channeling his expertise into AirGo—a climate solutions company pioneering sustainable technologies.
-(More details below.)
+His academic excellence and innovative mindset have earned him multiple research project, youth development initiatives, and scholarship programs.
+As an aspiring entrepreneur, he is building a thiriving community at VIBE - for investors, traders, and entrepreneurs.

 </p>